wantobeuser/DAC26_Bus_Skew_Balancing_Benchmark/README.md

 - 1D pin Benchmarks: All input/output pins are placed along the die boundary.
 - 2D pin Benchmarks:
   - Input pins remain on the die boundary.
-  - Output pins are placed inside the die as 2-dimensional array pins, modeled after TSV-based connections.
+  - Output pins are placed inside the die as 2D pins, modeled after TSV-based connections.
   - Each 2D pin uses a 5 × 5 µm² metal pad on the M5 layer, matching top BEOL via dimensions and routing track pitch.

 ## Routing and Blockage Configuration